tegonal/gt/README.md

--r|--remote                  define the name of the remote repository to use -t|--tag                     define which tag should be used to pull the file/directory -p|--path                    define which file or directory shall be fetched -d|--directory               (optional) define into which directory files of this remote will be pulled -- default: pull directory of this remote (defined during "remote add")
+-r|--remote                  define the name of the remote repository to use -t|--tag                     define which tag should be used to pull the file/directory -p|--path                    define which file or directory shall be fetched -d|--directory               (optional) define into which directory files of this remote will be pulled -- default: pull directory of this remote (defined during "remote add" and stored in .gget/<remote>/pull.args)
 -w|--working-directory       (optional) define arg path which gget shall use as working directory -- default: .gget --unsecure                   (optional) if set to true, the remote does not need to have GPG key(s) defined at .gget/<remote>/*.asc -- default: false
 --unsecure-no-verification   (optional) if set to true, implies --unsecure true and does not verify even if gpg keys were found at .gget/<remote>/*.asc -- default: false